FeLoe/DataDonations2021/README.md

 - Scripts for making visualizations of the processed data (for analysis but also for showing/giving it to participants)
 - Preregistrations for studies

-Please note that the ‘OpenItUp’ project is released with a [Contributor Code of Conduct](../master/CODE_OF_CONDUCT.md).
+Please note that the ‘Lab2020’ project is released with a [Contributor Code of Conduct](../master/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.